 Birthdays are big occasions in the world of Facebook, with friends and family rushing to timelines and stories to send well-wishes on the day of.
 In fact, Facebook projects that about 45 million of these salutations are made per day.
 Capitalizing on this trend in the name of philanthropy, Facebook contacts users with recorded birthday information about two weeks before the event, encouraging the user to donate their birthday to their favorite cause.

-There are many resources available for donors looking to create Facebook birthday fundraisers, so that’s not our purpose here.
+There are many informational resources available for donors looking to create Facebook birthday fundraisers, so that’s not our purpose here.
 However, we believe that it’s important for nonprofit professionals such as yourself to understand the steps to create a birthday fundraiser to market the opportunity to your own supporters and be prepared just in case any questions arise.

 With that, let’s quickly walk through the steps your supporters would take to create a birthday fundraiser: